ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 - The XML export incl.
 Participant Results contains all personal data, which is being stored and presented at the test (see above).
 - The data in the 'History' tab is an exception, this is not included.
 - It's purpose is to being imported in ILIAS again, although the contained personal data is easily accesible.
+- This export file can be used to e.g. provide the test results to the participants at another ILIAS installation.

 ### Administration - Test and Assessment - Log Data - Log Data Output